Beat the Heat: Your Ultimate Guide to the Best Summer Outfits for Hot Weather

 Are synthetic fabrics bad for hot weather?

-What is the most important factor for summer outfits?
+what’s the most important factor for summer outfits?

 Can I wear pants in hot weather?